joshuagrisham/galaxy-book2-pro-linux/readme.md

 I have created an issue to try and drive an upstream fix here: [freedesktop.org: Wrong backlight control type on Samsung Galaxy Book 2 Pro](https://gitlab.freedesktop.org/drm/intel/-/issues/7972).

-## Display Out with Thunderbolt 3/4 Dock

-- Make sure to use a high quality cable which specifically supports Thunderbolt 3 or 4 (depending on your dock).
-- If your dock relies on the graphics hardware of the device (for example DisplayPort Alt Mode) as opposed to a software-based solution (like DisplayLink) then what I have found is:
-  - The USB-C port closer to the back (by the full-size HDMI port) works with HDMI to the monitor
-  - The USB-C port closer to the front (by the power/charging light) works with DisplayPort to the monitor
-- Maybe try setting the refresh rate a bit lower than the maximum otherwise I have noticed some instability / intermittent failures.
-- Power Delivery through the dock seems to work very well if you have plugged in before booting, but if you plug the dock into the front (near power light) USB-C port then sometimes Power Delivery does not work.
-If you plug into the back port first, then unplug and plug into the front, it sometimes "kicks on" a bit more reliably.

-If using a lower quality USB-C cable with a dock I found that it can work with HDMI out to the monitor if you disable MST using the following kernel options:

-- `i915.enable_dp_mst=0`
-- `i915.enable_psr2_sel_fetch=1`

-(For example by updating `/etc/default/grub`, running `update-grub`, and rebooting)

-This works pretty well if you boot the kernel with the cable already connected, but it can be a little tricky to force the display to come on if you connect afterwards (you basically have to enable/disable output multiple times in a certain sequence before it will come on).

 ## Keyboard Backlight

 TODO keyboard and OS setting are not working